jinman36/vit_itp_notes/notes.md

 if "Mustang" in car.values():
   print("Yes, 'model' is one of the keys in the car dictionary")
 ---------------------------------------
-- Update will assign a value if the item dosent exist car.update({"year": 2020})
+- Update will assign a value if the item doesnt exist car.update({"year": 2020})